FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models

 \subsection{Evaluation Protocol}

 Given that nearly half of instructions in \name are open-ended without reference answers, devising a rule-based program to assess the outputs is extremely challenging.
-To overcome this, inspired by~\cite{gilardi2023chatgpt, huang2023chatgpt}, we propose to develop a more scalable and automated approach by using strong LLMs as judges.
+To overcome this, inspired by~\cite{gilardi2023chatgpt, huang2023chatgpt}, we propose to develop a model-based approach by using strong LLMs\footnote{We use GPT-4-Preview-1106 in our experiments.} as judges.
 Previous works leverage strong LLMs to determine the quality of a response, by prompting them to consider multiple factors such as usefulness, relevance, and level of detail~\cite{alpaca_eval, vicuna2023}.
-To effectively guide strong LLMs to judge the constraint following capability objectively and faithfully, we propose a Multi-Level-aware prompt template, as shown in Figure \ref{fig:eval_prompt}.
-Rather than merely presenting the instruction and asking LLMs to determine whether all constraints are met, we illustrate the evolution process of the instruction and prompt LLMs to pinpoint the newly added constraint at each level.
+To effectively guide strong LLMs to judge the constraint following capability objectively and faithfully, we propose a \emph{Multi-level-aware} prompt template, as shown in Figure \ref{fig:eval_prompt}.
+Rather than merely presenting the instruction and asking LLMs to determine whether all constraints are satisfied, we illustrate the evolution process of the instruction and prompt LLMs to pinpoint the newly added constraint at each level.
 Exposing the evolution process of the instruction allows for a more granular understanding and identification of individual constraints, enhancing LLMs' ability to discriminate with precision.
-The ablation study in Sec~\ref{sec: high_agreement_with_human} validates the effectiveness of this prompting strategy.
+The ablation study in \S\ref{sec: high_agreement_with_human} validates the effectiveness of this strategy.

 Moreover, we propose three novel metrics to evaluate the instruction-following ability of LLMs.
-For an instruction with $n$ constraints (level $n$), we use the rule-based program or LLM judge to discriminate if the response of a model satisfies each constraint in the instruction (refer to Table \ref{tab:stat}).
+For an instruction with $n$ constraints (level $n$), we use the rule-based program or LLM judge (refer to Table \ref{tab:stat}) to discriminate if the response of a model satisfies each constraint in the instruction.
 At each level $n$, given a set of $m$ instructions, we define the Hard Satisfaction Rate (HSR) and Soft Satisfaction Rate (SSR) as follows:

 where $s_i^j=1$ if the $j$-th constraint of $i$-th instruction is satisfied and $s_i^j=0$ otherwise.
 HSR measures the average rate at which all constraints of individual instructions are fully satisfied, while SSR calculates the average satisfaction rate of individual constraints across all instructions.